-It’s the main artery of the lower limb.
+Femoral Artery is the main artery of the lower limb.
 It’s the continuance of external iliac artery and enters the femoral triangle behind the inguinal ligament at the midinguinal stage.
 It runs downward and medially successively via the femoral triangle and adductor canal.
-At the lower end of the adductor canal (i.e., at the junction of middle one third and lower 1-third of the thigh), it leaves the thigh via the adductor hiatus (a tendinous opening in the adductor magnus) to goes into the popliteal fossa where it continues as the popliteal artery.
+At the lower end of the adductor canal (i.e., at the junction of middle one-third and lower one-third of the thigh), it leaves the thigh via the adductor hiatus (a tendinous opening in the adductor magnus) to goes into the popliteal fossa where it continues as the popliteal artery.

 In the femoral triangle: